oneOoneData/TaxProExchange/content/ai/state-of-ai-in-tax-firms-2025.md

 **Why it matters for firms**

 As compliance gets automated, clients expect proactive guidance.
 AI acts as a force multiplier by speeding research, generating draft materials, and surfacing strategies that humans might miss.
-The firms that treat AI as an assistive layer — freeing advisors to analyze, explain, and present insights — will be best positioned to turn planning into durable revenue.
+The firms that treat AI as an assistive layer, freeing advisors to analyze, explain, and present insights, will be best positioned to turn planning into durable revenue.

 ## **Choosing the Right AI Stack for 2026: Vendor Evaluation Checklist**